Peakboard/peakboard.github.io/content/_data_sources/SAP/en-sap.md

 ![Add SAP Data](/assets/images/data-sources/sap/en_SAP-add.png)

 In the following dialog you can choose between a Single Application Server and Load Balancing.
-It is technically not possible to access SAP transactions.
 The corresponding fields in the [Connection] area must be filled in with the accustomed SAP logon data.
 (2)

 The actual access to SAP is formulated via an XQL statement.